Tufin/oasdiff/README.md

 The default output format, YAML, provides a full view of all diff details.
 Note that no output in the YAML format signifies that the diff is empty, or, in other words, there are no changes.
 Other formats: text, markdown, and HTML, are designed to be more user-friendly by providing only the most important parts of the diff, in a simplified format.
-The JSON format works only with `-exclude-endpoints` and is intended as a workaround for YAML complex mapping keys which aren't supported by some libraries (see comment at end of next section for more details).
+The JSON format works only with `-exclude-elements endpoints` and is intended as a workaround for YAML complex mapping keys which aren't supported by some libraries (see comment at end of next section for more details).
 If you wish to include additional details in non-YAML formats, please open an issue.

 ## Paths vs. Endpoints